jurov/MPExAgent/README.md

 It allows you to access MPEx by any JSONRPC-capable application, from local or remote  machine.
 MPEx replies for all supported commands are extracted and parsed into easily processable form.
-It is based on Twisted engine and tuned to HTTP/1.1-pipeline your commands to MPEx, so it should handle any reasonable volume.
+It is based on Twisted engine, so it should handle any reasonable volume.

 *Warning: This MPExAgent version does not support any authentication!
 Anyone who has access to the listening port, can freely issue MPEx commands in your name.
 Try it only behind firewall.